-What are the essential parts of a campaign plan template?
+What are the essential parts of a campaign planning template?

-The purpose of a marketing campaign plan is to identify relevant, integrated, marketing activities and channels to reach campaign objectives as well as influence customers.
+The purpose of marketing campaign planning is to identify relevant, integrated, marketing activities and channels to reach campaign objectives as well as influence customers.
 An effective campaign plan has an engaging, shareable, campaign concept that utilizes both online and offline marketing communications tools and digital media channels.

-A campaign plan is a short-term integrated communications plan to generate lead or sales.
+A campaign plan is a short-term integrated communications plan to generate leads or sales.
 Its purpose is to engage audiences, it typically has a content marketing focus and an integrated media schedule.

 A solid marketing campaign plan has:

 Clear, realistic goals which you can be confident of hitting

 The best strategy to achieve these goals against your competition

 Sufficient details of the tactics and actions needed to translate the strategy into action

 A method to check you are on track with your plans